 Welcome to the International Leadership Charter High School.
-On behalf of the parents, scholars, faculty and Board of Trustees, it is with great pleasure that we launch our new look and website for the 2021 year, which we believe, best represents our school's mission and vision for International Leadership CHS.
+On behalf of the parents, scholars, faculty and Board of Trustees, it is with great pleasure that we launch our new look and website, which we believe, best represents our school's mission and vision for International Leadership CHS.
 The book that the globe sits upon reflects the academic rigor, international knowledge, and inquiry that serve as the foundation for the world class education and preparation for college that we aim to provide to all of our scholars.

 We hope that you are ready for the next fall and winter.
-For the 2021-2022 academic year, we are looking forward to a more successful chapter in his road to fulfill the dreams and aspirations of the University for hundreds of scholars.
+For the 2023-2024 academic year, we are looking forward to a successful chapter in his road to fulfill the dreams and aspirations of the University for hundreds of scholars.
 In addition, we hope to expand our mission of high academic expectations supporting a college preparatory curriculum in a positive atmosphere and a productive learning environment that values respect, discipline and dedication to the belief that "no one raises low expectations."
-We are proud to announce that on June 25, 2021 100% of our 10th senior classes graduated and 100% of our scholars in the 12th grade receive college acceptance letters.
-This effort and achievement was extraordinary given the COVID 19 Pandemic and that our scholars lost several months of in school time.

 Globalization, Climate Change and the Pandemic, is driving the demand for the development of internationally competent leaders and professionals in environments that require increased knowledge of other regions and culture.
-The increasing diversity in our nation's classrooms, workplaces, and communities, with rapidly increasing population from different parts of the world require greater understanding of the myriad cultures and histories students bring to the classrooms.
-At International Leadership CHS we need to ensure that the next generation has the knowledge and understanding to solve global problems and build a shared future in The Bronx and the rest of the world!
+The increasing diversity in our nation's classrooms, workplaces, and communities, with rapidly increasing population from different parts of the world, require greater understanding of the myriad cultures and histories students bring to the classrooms.
+At International Leadership Charter High School, we need to ensure that the next generation has the knowledge and understanding to solve global problems and build a shared future in The Bronx and the rest of the world!